A history of marquees and signage at Grauman's Chinese Theatre

 Sid Grauman must not have had too high a regard for marquees.
 Once he moved his operations to the Los Angeles area in 1917, his marquees - the signs telling people what film was playing at a theater - were all rather small.
 When you take a look at the original sign installations at the Million Dollar (Grauman's Theatre is what it was called when it opened in 1918), the Rialto (1919), or even the Metropolitan (1923), one cannot help but notice the restrained design of the signs advertising what was currently playing.
 Partly this had to do with the aesthetics of commercial design in the late teens and early 20s in California, and partly the notion, common among theatre operators at the time, that the public rarely cared what was playing; they came week after week, and this is what mattered.

 Grauman's Theatre, Downtown Los Angeles.
-Entrance, January 1918.
+Entrance, just prior to it opening on February 1,1918.
 This marquee did not extend out to the curb; it was flush with the building's facade.

 Grauman's Rialto Theatre, Downtown Los Angeles.
 Exterior, September(?), 1923.
 This theatre had been built by another party.
 During Grauman's tenure, little had changed on the exterior - except adding "Grauman" to the top of the rooftop trestle sign.